-The Registrar referred a total of 51 cases to Panel A. These cases included:
+The Registrar referred a total of 51 cases to Panel A.

-- These cases included: - 3 cases involving academic credential reviews (2 masters); - 36 cases involving training for supervised practice members or eligible candidates (15 doctoral, 21 masters); - 11 cases involving requests for change of area of practice; - 1 cases involving return to autonomous certificate from inactive certificate.
+These cases included:

+- 3 cases involving academic credential reviews (2 masters); - 36 cases involving training for supervised practice members or eligible candidates (15 doctoral, 21 masters); - 11 cases involving requests for change of area of practice; - 1 cases involving return to autonomous certificate from inactive certificate.